vendia/examples/features/share/smart-contracts/README.md

 ##### Using a Programmatic Client
 You can invoke the validation Smart Contract using the provided npm script.
 The script takes two arguments, which are the `_id` of the Smart Contract to invoke and the `loanIdentifer` of the loan to validate.

-1. Run the provided npm script to invoke the validation smart contract on the **OriginatorNode**
+1. Run the provided npm script to invoke the validation smart contract on the **LenderNode**
 ```
 npm run invokeValidationSmartContract -- --smartContractId <your_smart_contract_id> --loanIdentifier 0000000000000001
 ```